Here we share our dining table dimensions guide including standard sizes for rectangular, square, round, and oval dining tables.

 Select the number of people you want to seat:

-Dining Table Height Dimensions
+Table Height Dimensions

 Allow for indents and irregular built-ins by drawing these on the lines.
 Erase the line for the length of the door or opening along the wall it’s located.

-Measure the width and depth of any furniture you will be adding in addition to the dining room table.
+Measure the width and depth of any furniture you will be adding in addition to the dining room tabletop.
 Draw these up against the lines representing each wall.
 (Tip: if you cut out the pieces of furniture from another sheet of paper, you can easily move them around to rearrange placement.)

 Dining Room Layout

 Lighting is another important consideration when laying out your dining room design.
-We have more details about dining room chandelier sizes here, or read more about the types of dining room lighting.
+We have more details about dining room chandelier sizes here or read more about the types of dining room lighting.

 Standard Dining Room Size

-Seating Arrangements
+Table Seating Arrangements

-Always plan your dining room layout and dining room table size around the largest number of people you plan on having around the table.
+Always plan your dining room layout and table’s size around the largest capacity of people you plan on having around the tabletop.
+Sometimes, a chair can be pulled up to join, or guests may be seated on a veranda or patio.

 If you plan on selling your home or would just like to get additional ideas, visit our staging a dining room article here.